GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 A femur which has arcane markings carved into it, explaining some ritual.
 On a critical hit, *treat as a necrotic attack*.
 If the wielder has any spell sickness, *the attack inflicted is necrotic*.
 Can be found in any size, with each size category increasing the weight by half of its current weight.

-**Syphoning Sabre** (*unique*)
+**Shakasawt**
-$8,500 , 3 lbs.
+$10,000 , 6 lbs.
-Longsword
-A light sword that never seems to stain.
-If the sabre inflicts the killing blow against a creature which has a maximim hitpoints of at least 2, *user recovers a single hitpoint*.
+Flail
+A whip made of vertebrae connected by chains.
+This weapon is made by a Dyllakhar using the spine of their first victim.
+Does not have to be wound to use, but only rolls a d12 for the attack roll when used this way.
+Inflicts a cutting attack.
+A dyllakhar ignores that penalty and also gains a +1 bonus to attacks and parries if the weapon is wound.
+In place of damaging a foe's armor, they must succeed a [Rflx] save or be knocked prone, having been tripped, until they use and action or their movement to get back up.
+A creature without legs/wings ignores this of course. *Each of these is enchanted by a random enchantment like those available to standard weapons.
+Anytime the attack roll result is a 9, it also inflicts a necrotic attack against the foe*.

 **Sormreir** (*unique*)
 $1,225 , neg.
 Broadhead Arrow
 Not a weapon per se, but a magical piece of ammunition of fine craftsmanship.
-Its shadt is alder wood and the fletching are shishpare feathers.
+Its shaft is alder wood and the fletching are shishpare feathers.
 When making an attack roll, *roll a d4 as well.
 Depending on the result, the arrow will deal a different critical hit effect.
 It also gains a bonus for the purpose of determining if it is a critical hit equal to the d4 result.
 If 1, it is fire.
 If 2, it is radiant, if 3 it is electric, if 4 it is piercing*.
 If the user knows the arrow's name, they may choose to inflict the traditional critical hit effect instead.
 Additionally, *the arrow will always find its way back in their possession within 1d10 minutes so long as they are the most recent pwrson to know its name and possess it*.

 **Storm Spewer** (*unique*)
 $20,000 , 3.75 lbs.
 Longsword
 Made of bone, in the tradition of merfolk weapons, this blade has been passed down for generations.
 If name is known, *it can be called on to blast a combination of skin-boiling steam and arctic mist in a 5 yard cone as an action by taking on 1d6+3 points of spell sickness.
 Everything in the cone is subject to a cold attack and a fire attack.
 This cannot be done again until the sword and a user rest.
 If name is known and user has Weapon Mastery with longwords, they may treat a critical hit as that of a cold attack*.

+**Syphoning Sabre** (*unique*)
+$8,500 , 3 lbs.
+Longsword
+A light sword that never seems to stain.
+If the sabre inflicts the killing blow against a creature which has a maximim hitpoints of at least 2, *user recovers a single hitpoint*.

 **Talavaste** (*unique*)
 $2,200 , 4 lb.